 Southern Vietnam Weather

 The weather in the last region of Vietnam is more stable.
-People come to the South at any time in a year to enjoy the lush scenario of Mekong Delta, to lie down on the sunny beaches around Phu Quoc Island, and to enjoy the energetic life in Ho Chi Minh City.
+People come to the South at any time in the year to enjoy the lush scenario of the Mekong Delta, to lie down on the sunny beaches around Phu Quoc Island, and to enjoy the energetic life in Ho Chi Minh City.

 Temperature and Seasons